breadonb/Dam-Lore/reports/week7.md

 - Assigning small teams to research different parts of Corvallis and OSU (2/21)

 ## progress and issues
+--Everyone's busy

 ## Goals
+- Have a meeting and divide works (2/28)

 # Contributions of individual team members